Spirituality & Prayer Episodes

 June 19, 2025

+Fr.
+Innocent Smith explores the origins and theological significance of the Feast of Corpus Christi, emphasizing how liturgical tradition, scriptural foundations, and figures like Saint Juliana of Liège shape the Church’s understanding and celebration of the Eucharist.
 This lecture was given on October 25th, 2024, at Dominican House of Studies.
 For more information on upcoming events, visit us at thomisticinstitute.org/upcoming-events .
 About the Speaker: Fr.
-Innocent Smith, O.P. entered th...
+Innocent Smith, O.P. entered the Ord...

 June 18, 2025